jchabloz/verisocks/docs/src/architecture.rst

 the server is running, it will accept requests which will then trigger different actions on the simulator via the VPI interface.

-When using the provided Verilator integration C++ API, the architecture can rather be described by the diagram below.
+When using the provided :ref:`Verilator integration C++ API <sec_vsl_api>`, the architecture can rather be described by the diagram below.

 .. figure:: ../_static/diagrams/verisocks_architecture_vsl.svg